 RIP Manohar Parrikar: Condolences pour in

-New Delhi, Mar 17: Goa chief minister Manohar Parrikar passed away this evening after a long battle with cancer.
+New Delhi, Mar 17: Goa chief minister Manohar Parrikar passed away on Sunday evening after a long battle with cancer.

 Parrikar had been in and out of hospitals in Goa, Mumbai, Delhi, and New York since February last year after he was diagnosed with pancreatic cancer.

 After coming back from New York, Parrikar, was seen wearing medical paraphernalia -a nasogastric tube.

 [Goa CM Manohar Parrikar no more]